twilmots/My-CV/README.md

 # Tom Wilmots

-_Data Science and AI consultant at EY_
+_Data Science and AI enthusiast with a lifelong passion for learning_

 [Email](mailto:twilmots@gmail.com) / [LinkedIn](https://www.linkedin.com/in/tom-wilmots-030781a6/)